AI virtual assistants vs. chatbots

 Watson Assistant optimizes interactions by asking customers for context around their statements.
 This reduces the frustration of having to rephrase questions, providing a more positive customer experience.
 In addition, Watson Assistant provides customers with an array of options in response to their questions.
 If it’s unable to resolve a particularly complex customer issue, it can seamlessly pass the customer to a human agent, right in the same channel.

 Watson Assistant is designed to plug into your customer service ecosystem, integrating with your platforms and tools, making the entire customer experience smarter and simpler from start to finish.
 This makes your customers’ interactions with your business feel more like a meaningful relationship with someone who genuinely cares, and less like a series of random, fragmented conversations with strangers.

 IBM also understands that a customer experience isn’t just about the conversation—it’s about protecting sensitive data, too.
 That’s why we bring world-class security, reliability, and compliance expertise to the design of all Watson products.
 In addition, IBM helps you protect your investment by giving you the flexibility to deploy Watson Assistant on-premise, in the IBM Cloud or with another cloud provider of your choice via IBM Cloud Pak for Data.

 The bottom line

-Chatbots play an important role in cost reduction, resource optimization and service automation.
-It’s vital to understand your organization’s needs and evaluate your options to ensure you select the AI solution that will help you achieve your goals and realize the greatest benefit.
+Chatbots and virtual assistants may be distinct solutions, but they both play a role in the cost reduction, resource optimization and interaction automation needs of today.
+It is important to understand your organization’s needs and evaluate your options to ensure you select the AI solution that will help you achieve your goals and realize the greatest benefit.

 Take this 5-minute assessment to find out where you can optimize your customer service interactions with AI to increase customer satisfaction, reduce costs and drive revenue.